julianheinrich/viewpoints/README.md

 # Viewpoints for Molecular Structres in PyMOL

+__This is an experimental branch that requires a patched version of PyMOL (see below)__

 This is a collection of python scripts to determine good views of macromolecular structures with PyMOL.

 Currently, the scripts use a random sampling of points on a sphere with fixed radius from the center of mass of a selection to determine a set of candidate viewpoints.
 Then, the viewpoint with maximal viewpoint entropy is chosen as the 'best' viewpoint.

 ## Dependencies

-The scripts currently depend on [cgkit light](http://cgkit.sourceforge.net/doc2/introduction.html#cgkit-light).
+The scripts currently depend on [cgkit light](http://cgkit.sourceforge.net/doc2/introduction.html#cgkit-light) as well as a patched version of PyMOL.

 ## Installation

-1. Clone the repository
+2. Clone the repository

 ```
 git clone https://github.com/julianheinrich/viewpoints.git
 ```

-2. Start PyMOL and load the viewpoints script
+3. Start PyMOL and load the viewpoints script

 ```
 run viewpoints.py
 ```

-3. Load a structure and run
+4. Load a structure and run

 ```
 best_view all, residue, 100